samsquire/ideas2/README.md

 # 38. Randomly generate your usernames for security

 Do not use your name or your personal email address for logging into websites.
+Your username is 50% of what's needed to get into your account.
 Instead, generate a new email alias and use that to login.

 # 39.